The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 The 'primary' tag may be inserted in either ear but must:

 The 'secondary' tag may be of a range of approved materials and models including metal, plastic 'button' type, and other plastic types.
 It must contain the same information as the primary tag, but may also contain management information.
 The secondary tag must be in a different ear to the primary tag.

 Since 1 April 1998 only yellow primary tags have been produced.
 All newborn animals must be identified by these yellow primary tags and a secondary tag as described earlier.

-EU regulations also allow the option of including a barcode on an official tag.
-Whilst Great Britain chose not to introduce this requirement, in some EU states it is compulsory.
-However, there is no requirement for cattle born in Great Britain to be identified with eartags bearing a barcode.
-This includes animals going for export.
+EU regulations also allow the option of including a barcode on an official tag, and in some EU Member States it is compulsory.
+However, Great Britain chose not to introduce it, so there is no requirement for cattle born in Great Britain to be identified with ear tags bearing a barcode, including animals going for export.
 It is entirely up to the importer and exporter to decide, through commercial arrangements, whether or not this is necessary.

 If a keeper discovers an ear tag applied under these Regulations has become illegible or lost they must, within 28 days of discovery, replace it with an ear tag bearing the same number.

 Cattle must not be moved from a holding until any lost ear tags have been replaced.